 It's a little pity, that there are no buttons on the body on the left side between the mount and the grip.
 Two would definitely come in, but apparently will appear with more expensive models.
 There is also only one memory card slot (R use SD), two we can find on Canon professional cameras only, which R is not, and should not be, as mentioned above.

 Canon R's electronic viewfinder is the first to compliment me with fewer reservations.
 At first glance, I even thought I was looking to the optical viewfinder.
-The approx. 3.7 million-dot resolution seems to be the lower limit for the viewfinder to be used.
-Exposure information at the bottom is subject to a slight chromatic aberration, and the contrast is of course more than that of the rear monitor due to the use of the OLED display.
+The approx. 3.7 million dot resolution seems to be the lower limit for the electronic viewfinder to be used.
+Exposure information at the bottom is subject to a slight chromatic aberration, and the contrast is of course more than that on the rear monitor due to the use of the OLED display.
 If the camera rotates vertically during photographing, the information also rotates.
 It's just a shame not to be on the back monitor anymore, this little thing would want to fix it, respectively, to allow her to choose.
 The eyepiece is fairly wide and pleasant, well protecting from the side light.
 Viewer magnification is approximately 0.71x / 33.3° (ie approx. 0.76x with a 50mm lens focused on infinity).
 The entire viewfinder is quite extended from the body, making it easy to observe.
 Of course there is a diopter correction, -4 to +2 diopters.

-The rear monitor is TFT type, 2.1 megapixel resolution, 3.15 "(80 mm) diagonal and 66.7 x 44.4 mm (3 : 2 aspect ratio).
+The rear monitor is TFT type, 2.1 Mpx resolution, 3.15 "(80 mm) diagonal and 66.7 x 44.4 mm (3 : 2 aspect ratio).
 It is articulated, swiveling and tilting on the left side hinge.
 This solution has one advantage and one disadvantage.
 An advantage is the ability to rotate the monitor with the display faced to camera body to protect screen from damage.
 For a camera with an electronic viewfinder, you can let it in this position while photographing, because the viewfinder displays everything on the monitor and vice versa.
 This is useful, for example, when photographing at night in dangerous places etc., when the brightly illuminating monitor otherwise attracts attention.
-On the other hand, the disadvantage is the impossibility of tilting the monitor to the left horizontally (such as viewing the mirror shaft) when using a tripod L plate.
+On the other hand, the disadvantage is the impossibility of tilting the monitor to the left horizontally (such as viewing to the mirror shaft) when using a tripod L plate.
 More precisely, this is the case, but the monitor is not on the left side of the camera, but almost at the back and for the precise composition, this view is not very practical, since the image is turned approximately 70 degrees to the optical axis of the lens, depending on the width of the vertical L plate element.
 Everything is OK, if the camera with the L plate is in the portrait position.
 Touch control does not suit me for cameras, so I always turn it off immediately.
 With the body cutout at the top right, the monitor flips very well, also because the bottom edge of the monitor is not hidden in the body.
 So easy to grasp the monitor with the thumb and forefinger of the left hand and fold up.

 Menus are graphically the same as other Canon cameras, which is fine.
 We can move inside using the wheels or directional control on the rear side, which is only four-way with R. It does not matter with these menus, but when we select a focus point or view enlarged preview, the diagonal directions are suitable.

-The camera is powered by a single Canon LP-E6N battery, the same as found in rows 5, 6, 80, etc. The previous LP-E6 can also be used.
+The camera is powered by a single Canon LP-E6N battery, the same as found in series 5, 6, 80, etc. The previous LP-E6 can also be used.
 After purchasing the adapter, we can power the camera from the power supply.
 If we use the BG-E22 battery holder (unlike the holders for the new Nikon Z, it has a shutter release button, rollers and all the necessary buttons), two batteries can be placed in it.
 With the PD-E1 USB adapter, the LP-E6N battery can be charged in the body of the camera.
 Here is the only limitation for older LP-E6 batteries, that can not be charged with this adapter.
 Personally, I do not see the slightest problem, as I always use a external charger.
 Similarly, the camera can not be powered by this adapter, it only serves to charge.

 The power consumption is comparable to a DSLR where only a live view is used.
 Which is my case practically during all photographing with a tripod.
 I did not think R would discharge the battery anyway quickly.